timothybrown/BSEC-Conduit/readme.md

 - v0.1.0: 2018.11.05
   - Initial version!
   - Moved all the bsec_library process creation code from BSEC-Conduit into this class.
-  - Created functions to build the bsec_library process, copy config and create a state file.
+  - Created functions to build the bsec_library process, copy the config and create a state file.
   - Embedded the underlying `bsec_library.c` file directly into the library.
   - Currently using a hack to determine processor type.
 Fix in next release.
 - v0.1.1: 2018.11.06